Best Fashion & Apparel PLM Software in 2026

 | ApparelMagic | PLM + ERP combined | Contact for pricing | 1-3 months | Full business management suite |

-Kobo is a complete product lifecycle management platform built specifically for fashion brands that have outgrown spreadsheets but don't need — and can't afford — an 18-month enterprise implementation.
-It covers the entire design-to-delivery workflow in a single system: tech packs, bills of materials, supplier collaboration, production management, inventory, B2B wholesale, and AI-powered tools.
+Kobo is a complete product lifecycle management platform for fashion brands from emerging labels leaving spreadsheets behind to established mid-market and larger operations running hundreds of styles a season.
+It's the modern alternative to two bad options: spreadsheets that don't scale, and slow, rigid legacy PLM.
+You get enterprise-grade product development without the enterprise price tag or the 18-month rollout, covering the entire design-to-delivery workflow in a single system: tech packs, bills of materials, supplier collaboration, production management, inventory, B2B wholesale, and AI-powered tools.

 What makes Kobo different is that it was built by a fashion founder who spent a decade as the "human middleware" between design teams, suppliers, and production - managing everything through email, WhatsApp, and interconnected spreadsheets.
 The platform exists because that workflow is broken, and Kobo replaces it with one system that the entire team - including suppliers - can use.